-Marc David Peters is a partner in the Intellectual Property Group and the Litigation Department.
-He represents clients in litigation and counseling involving semiconductor, electronics, and computer-related technologies.
-His cases involve technologies such as virtual machine software, haptic feedback devices, semiconductor fabrication equipment, gallium-nitride-based laser diodes and LEDs, hyperthreaded processors, optoelectronic transceivers, surgical lasers, synchronization software, modems and video-on-demand servers.
+Marc represents clients in litigation and counseling involving semiconductor, electronics, and computer-related technologies.
+His cases involve technologies such as gallium-nitride-based LEDs and laser diodes and LEDs, haptic feedback devices, virtual machine software, semiconductor fabrication equipment, hyperthreaded processors, optoelectronic transceivers, surgical lasers, synchronization software, modems, and video-on-demand servers.

 (ITC, District of Delaware and Federal Circuit).
 Represented Immersion in patent litigation involving haptics technology in mobile devices.
-A portion of the case was settled on favorable terms in the trial court, and the remaining portion of the case was resolved in Immersion’s favor on appeal to the Federal Circuit— in a case of first impression, the appellate decision upheld the Patent Office’s rules for the timing of filing continuation applications.
+A portion of the case was settled on favorable terms in the trial court, and the remaining portion of the case was resolved in Immersion’s favor on appeal to the Federal Circuit; in a case of first impression, the appellate decision upheld the Patent Office’s rules for the timing of filing continuation applications.

 (Northern District of California).
 Defended Sensus USA in suit for patent infringement involving smart meters for utilities.
-Case settled shortly after filing Alice motion for judgment on the pleadings for unpatentability under 35 U.S.C. § 101
+Case settled shortly after filing Alice motion for judgment on the pleadings for unpatentability under 35 U.S.C. § 101.

 (Northern District of California).
 Represented Oracle America in suit for copyright and patent infringement based on Google’s inclusion of Java platform technology in the Android software platform and operating system.

 (Northern District of California).
 Defended Shanghai-based Advanced Micro-Fabrication Equipment in a California trade secret action involving semiconductor manufacturing equipment.
 The case settled shortly before trial on confidential terms.

 Managing IP 2017